osotorrio/designpatterns/GangOfFour.Patterns/Creational/FactoryMethod/README.md

 Use Factory Method to extend the use of new products without modifying the core code of the base creator.
 Simply add a new subclass creator which will create the new products.

-_Note: Your framework (or client code) should not know how to create objects, it should know how to use them._
+_Note: Your client code should not know how to create objects, it should know how to use them._

 ### Application requirements